 - Let cool slightly.

-- In batches, puree until fairly smooth in a blender.
+- In batches, puree until very smooth in a blender.
 (For a less smooth consistency you can puree using a food processor)

 - Thin the bisque to the desired consistency with more broth or water.